-So all in all I’m awesome at being Scottish.
+So, all in all, I’m really awesome at being Scottish.

 There’s that body of water I was looking for.
 Honestly, you can’t beat these views.

-I have, however, figured out one place that makes me feel a little bit at home, and that I’m sorry to say, is Starbucks.
-Yes, the over-indulgent coffee chain store that you can find on every corner, somehow makes me feel cozy.
-Despite the fact that I don’t drink coffee and really don’t need some 5 pound muffin with ingredients in it that I can’t pronounce.
-But it’s familiar, has free wifi and the occasional nice barista.
-The other day I was trying to figure out which coin to use to pay for an orange juice and the barista sweetly said, in her American accent, it’s the one that looks like a nickel but is actually 20 pence.
+I have, however, figured out one place that makes me feel a little bit at home and that, I’m sorry to say, is Starbucks.
+Yes, the over-indulgent coffee chain store that you can find on every corner somehow makes me feel cozy.
+Despite the fact that I don’t drink coffee and I really don’t need some £5 muffin with ingredients in it that I can’t pronounce.
+But it’s familiar, has free Wi-Fi and the occasional nice barista.
+The other day I was trying to figure out which coin to use to pay for an orange juice and the barista sweetly said (in her American accent) it’s the one that looks like a nickel.
 She said it took her a few months to get use to it and to hang in there.
-I wanted to to leap over the counter, hug her and ask her to be my new best friend!
-But instead I smiled and tried to avoid eye contact with the not so amused line behind me.
+I wanted to leap over the counter, hug her and ask her to be my new best friend!
+But instead I graciously smiled and tried to avoid eye contact with the not so amused line behind me.

-In addition to my new found love for Starbucks I have also come familiar with the St. Andrews University gym.
+In addition to my new found love for Starbucks, I have also become familiar with the St Andrews University gym.
 With the kids out (wow, how old am I?), I mean the students gone for the summer, it’s pretty quiet and inexpensive.
 It’s also about the size and quality of a Gold’s Gym.
-Not that there is anything wrong with a Gold’s Gym, but having been spoiled with the Leach Center on FSU’s campus, I was bit taken aback.
-For those of you who didn’t go to FSU ( first of all, I’m sorry for your sad college experience), this is a 3 story building that is filled with the latest workout equipment including basketball courts, indoor swimming pool and track.
+Not that there is anything wrong with a Gold’s Gym, but having been spoiled with the Leach Center on FSU’s campus, I was a bit taken aback.
+For those of you who didn’t go to FSU (first of all, I’m sorry for your sad college experience), this is a 3 story building that is filled with the latest workout equipment, including basketball courts, indoor swimming pool and track.
 And that isn’t even for the athletes, just the students.
 Anyway, I keep forgetting that college athletics doesn’t exist in the same way over here and that I’m not going to run into a 80,000 capacity stadium with National Championship banners waving in the wind!
 I know you are all surprised I somehow sneaked in a way to speak about FSU football.
-And on that note we might as well take a peak at a 2015 Football Hype video 🙂
+And on that note, we might as well take a peak at the 2015 Football Hype video!

 Doesn’t that just get you in the spirit! >>—>—>

 In the meantime, I have 24/7 golf to watch.
-Yep, who watched the US Open on Thursday, Friday, Saturday and Sunday??
+Anyone watch the US Open on Thursday, Friday, Saturday and Sunday??
 Anyone?
-I did!
+I sure did.
 I have married into a golf-loving family.
-So much so that you tend to trip on a golf ball in the living room of my in-laws, because they are there for putting practice.
-Never want to miss out on a chance to better your technique. 🙂
+So much so that you tend to trip on a golf ball in the living room of my in-laws.
+They are. of course, there for putting practice.
+Never want to miss out on a chance to better your technique.

 Honestly, I do hope to learn one day.
 I’m just not very good at being bad at something and having to struggle so much.
-I will admit it!
 And there are several things I’m having to learn here.
-Things that you learned when you were a kid and now suddenly have completely changed.
+Things I literally learned as a kid that now suddenly have completely changed.
 Besides driving, there is the time and temperature.
 The 24 hour clock is a fun math challenge I get to quiz myself with everyday.
 And thank goodness for my weather app still in Fahrenheit, otherwise I would have no idea what 15 degrees means without bundling up and getting ready for snowfall.

-Gotta go now and have my 5th cup of tea today. 🙂 It does help keep me warm though in this not so desirable “summer” weather.
+Gotta go now and have my fifth cup of tea today.
+Nothing like a nice cup of warmed flavored water.
+It does help keep me warm though in this not so desirable “summer” weather.
 I also get some extra use out of my coats and scarves in the middle of June.
-And those fuzzy slippers I didn’t think I would see until Fall, haha think again!
+And those fuzzy slippers I didn’t think I would see until Fall, ha think again!